NanyThery/tt-web-react/README.md

   - `<CustomImage src='the full path-absolute or relative' alt="the description"/>`
 - To insert videos:
   - `<YTvideo id='the id of the video' />`

+## Adding teachers and mentors to staff

+1. Add a new entry to [staff.json](utils/staff.json).
+2. Add a jpg image to the [team](public/img/team) folder.
+The name must be the person's name in lowercase with dashes instead of spaces.
+For example `Rubén de Alba` maps to `ruben-de-alba.jpg`.
+3. Optionally, add an `mp4` following the same naming as the image.
+This will be displayed on hover.
+We normally get them from https://giphy.com which allows you to download gifs as mp4.
+The reason to use mp4 instead of gifs is to save a ton of bandwidth.

+See [this commit](https://github.com/NanyThery/tt-web-react/commit/9b6b35b6245ed7e66c3fd78622836956605217f5) for a real example.

 ## Tech debt